5G-ERA/middleware/docs/Administrator/Middleware_Installation.md

 ---

 ## Middleware deployment
+There are two ways of deploying the Middleware.
+They are used in different scenarios:
+1. When you connect to existing Middleware infrastructure, you use deployment with AWS Secrets Manager
+2. When you're deploying on new infrastructure without Secrets Manager, look for manual deployment

+### Configuration with AWS Secrets Manager

+When using AWS Secrets Manager, the Middleware requires minimal configuration which consists of specifying the following variables:

+1. IMAGE_REGISTRY – contains the address of the registry in which the Middleware images are stored.
+By default this value is `ghcr.io/5g-era`
+2. Middleware__Organization – the organization to which this middleware belongs.
+The organization is an artificial group of Middlewares that can cooperate.
+3. Middleware__InstanceName – a **unique** name of the Middleware.
+4. Middleware__InstanceType – Either Edge/Cloud.
+5. Middleware__Address - The entry point for the middleware is usually the gateway address ex: 10.10.18.17:80
+6. CENTRAL_API_HOSTNAME - Address of the CentralAPI that is responsible for authenticating the Middleware instances during the startup.
+For more information refer to the [CentralAPI documentation](CentralApi).
+7. AWS_ACCESS_KEY_ID - Aws access key ID used to access the services in AWS like Secret Manager.
+8. AWS_SECRET_ACCESS_KEY - Aws secret used to authenticate the access key.

+In the [orchestrator.yaml](../../k8s/orchestrator/orchestrator.yaml) file, remove commented lines that are required only for the deployment without Secrets Manager.

-### Deployment
+### Manual Configuration

 The last step is to prepare the deployment script for the middleware.
 It can be found [here](../../k8s/orchestrator/orchestrator.yaml).
 In the `orchestrator.yaml` file there are environment variables that must be set to ensure the correct work of the Orchestrator.

-The needed variables are:
+The required variables are:

 1. IMAGE_REGISTRY – contains the address of the registry in which the Middleware images are stored.
 By default this value is `ghcr.io/5g-era`
 2. Middleware__Organization – the organization to which this middleware belongs.
 The organization is an artificial group of Middlewares that can cooperate.
 3. Middleware__InstanceName – a **unique** name of the Middleware.
 4. Middleware__InstanceType – Either Edge/Cloud.
-5. Middleware__Address - The entry point for the middleware usually the gateway address ex: 10.10.18.17:80
+5. Middleware__Address - The entry point for the middleware is usually the gateway address ex: 10.10.18.17:80
 6. CustomLogger__LoggerName - Either Loki/Elasticsearch.
 7. CustomLogger__Url - The url of the logger.
 8. CustomLogger__User - The username for the logger.